-That is not the case.
-ATNI assessed companies on a broad range of activities that they undertake to improve access to nutrition, both with respect to the products they make and how they exercise their influence on consumer choice and behaviour.
-Companies undertake additional activities that are specific to addressing undernutrition, including their efforts around fortified products.
-This assessment approach was developed with the advice of the ATNI Expert Group and feedback from the public consultation on the methodology.
+Not exclusively, though it is designed to a large degree to evaluate the extent to which they are developing fortified products for priority populations in countries with the highest levels of undernutrition.
+ATNI assesses companies on a broad range of activities that they undertake to improve access to nutritious foods, both with respect to the products they make and how they exercise their influence on consumer choice and behaviour.
+Companies undertake additional activities that are specific to addressing undernutrition, including their efforts around fortified products or otherwise healthy products that respond to certain nutrient deficiencies among high risk consumers in developing markets.
+The extent to which they contribute in other ways to programs to address undernutrition (e.g. through philanthropic donations or providing other types of support) is also assessed.
+This approach was developed with the advice of the ATNI Expert Group and feedback from the stakeholder consultation on the methodology.

 Only companies with more than five per cent of sales in non-OECD countries are assessed on undernutrition.
-As a result, ConAgra, Kraft and Campbell Soup were not assessed on undernutrition.
-Ferrero has, furthermore, not been assessed on commercial indicators related to the fortification of their products because their products cannot be fortified.
-Also some companies were not assessed on certain aspects that did not relate to their business: e.g. some companies were not assessed on fruits and vegetables targets because their portfolio does not contain these nutrients.
+As a result, Campbell, ConAgra, General Mills, Meiji were not assessed on undernutrition.
+Ferrero has, furthermore, not been assessed on commercial indicators related to the fortification of their products because their products, mainly chocolate products, cannot be fortified.
+Also some companies were not assessed on certain aspects that did not relate to their business: e.g. some companies were not assessed on fruits and vegetables targets because their products do not contain these nutrients.

 The Access to Nutrition is currently the only independent means of comparing companies to each other on their global performance on delivering better access to nutrition through all relevant business functions.
 ATNI’s assessment is based on international guidelines and experts’ guidance.
 Companies are assessed not only on publicly available information but also on information not in the public domain that was obtained through direct engagement with them.